Louise Wallace (writer): Works

 Wallace's first novel, Ash, was published by Te Herenga Waka University Press in 2024.
+The novel was acquired by Allen & Unwin and published in Australia in 2025.
+HarperCollins will published Ash in the United States in May 2026.

 Wallace is the founder and editor of Starling, a literary journal showcasing young New Zealand writers.

 Wallace has taught creative writing at Massey University and the Nelson Marlborough Institute of Technology.

 Awards

 In 2015, Wallace received the Robert Burns Fellowship, a literary residency with the University of Otago in Dunedin, New Zealand.
 While at Victoria University of Wellington, she was awarded the Biggs Prize for Poetry.

 In 2025, Ash was longlisted for the Jann Medlicott Acorn Prize for Fiction at the Ockham New Zealand Book Awards.